home-assistant/home-assistant.io/source/_integrations/climacell.markdown

   type: float
   default: The longitude of your Home Assistant instance
 forecast_type:
   description: The kind of forecast you want.
-Valid options are `nowcast`, `hourly`, `daily`, or `disable`. `nowcast` will get up to 3000 minutes of forecasts by the `timestep` number of minutes, `hourly` will get 90 hours of forecasts by the hour, `daily` will get 14 days of forecasts by the day, and `disable` will disable the retrieval of forecasts entirely.
+Valid options are `nowcast`, `hourly`, `daily`, or `disable`.
+Choose `disable` to exclude forecasts.
   required: false
   type: string
   default: daily
 timestep:
-  description: The number of minutes (1-60) between forecasts when `forecast_type` is `nowcast`.
+  description: The number of minutes (1 - 60) between forecasts when `forecast_type` is `nowcast`.
 The number of forecasts provided will be dependent on the number of minutes chosen between forecasts, but the maximum number of forecasts is 30 and the maximum overall forecast period is 5 hours.
   required: false
   type: integer
   default: 15